 COVID-19 is the infectious disease caused by SARS-CoV-2, the most recently discovered coronavirus.
 The outbreak that began in Wuhan, China, in late 2019, has rapidly spread across the world, profoundly disrupting fundamental activities we all depend on, including agriculture and food systems – and endangering all those who depend on it as their livelihood.

 The coronavirus pandemic is a global emergency affecting all countries, requiring immediate and sustained international action.
 While mitigating the terrible human and economic toll worldwide is rightly uppermost in our minds, we are also gravely concerned about the underlying problems this emergency exposes, especially for those most at risk for severe consequences – older people, poor households, the undernourished, and those who live in remote rural areas without access to services or help.
 These problems heighten the risks of the current pandemic and must not be neglected.

 Some 736 million people currently live in extreme poverty, which is a root cause of many global problems, from ill health to social unrest to migration.
-Meanwhile, hunger was already on the rise for several years before the pandemic, devastating the lives of 690 million people, not only robbing them of a future but weakening their immunity and health – a more dangerous combination than ever in the present crisis.
+Meanwhile, hunger was already on the rise for several years before the pandemic, devastating the lives of up to 828 million people, not only robbing them of a future but weakening their immunity and health – a more dangerous combination than ever in the present crisis.
 Food insecurity and poverty are most severe among rural marginalized groups, including women and youth.

 There are worrying reports of COVID-19 taking hold among rural populations, where poverty, undernourishment and lack of access to essential healthcare make the population especially vulnerable Given that we focus on the poorest of the poor, we fear that the impact of COVID-19 on our beneficiary groups is likely to be especially pronounced.